2013 AFL Grand Final: Overall report

-Hawthorn led the match from start to finish but were outplayed for significant periods.
-It is the only grand final which Champion Data have assessed as having been won by the poorer side on the day, as Fremantle were left to rue their opportunities they were unable to convert.
+Hawthorn led the match from start to finish but was outplayed for significant periods.
+Hawthorn had a slight edge in most key statistical indicators, but they were overall quite evenly matched: Hawthorn led disposals 337–333, inside-50s 45–44, tackles 80–65 and clearances 42–34.
+It was the first grand final which Champion Data assessed to have been won by the poorer side on the day, as Fremantle was left to rue the opportunities it had been unable to convert.

-2013 remains the only time the Fremantle Dockers have appeared in an AFL Grand Final since joining the league in 1995 (and hence the closest they have come to an AFL Premiership).
-Two years later, in 2015, Fremantle won the minor premiership for finishing on top of the AFL ladder at the end of the home & away season, but they failed to convert that achievement into another grand final appearance, losing to Hawthorn in the Preliminary Final.
+2013 remains the only time (as of 2025) that the Fremantle Dockers have appeared in an AFL grand final since joining the league in 1995 (and hence the closest they have come to an AFL premiership).
+Two years later, in 2015, Fremantle won the minor premiership for finishing on top of the AFL ladder at the end of the home & away season with a 17-5 win loss record - but they failed to convert that achievement into another grand final appearance, losing to Hawthorn in the preliminary final.

 Norm Smith Medal

-Brian Lake took ten marks of which seven were intercept marks to repel the Dockers attack.
+Brian Lake took ten marks, of which seven were intercept marks to repel the Dockers' attack.
 He took two crucial marks in the final quarter which sealed his Norm Smith Medal win.
-Lake finished with 12 votes, just edging out teammate Jack Gunston with 11 votes who was also crucial on the day with his straight kicking, booting 4 goals.
-David Mundy polled 4 votes, while Luke Hodge and Nat Fyfe polled 2 and 1 votes respectively.
-Lake subsequently accepted a four match suspension for deliberately elbowing opponent Michael Walters in the jaw during the third quarter, making him the first Norm Smith Medalist to have committed a reportable offence during a grand final.
+Lake finished with 12 votes, just edging out teammate Jack Gunston with 11 votes who was also crucial on the day with his four goals.
+David Mundy (27 disposals, seven clearances) polled 4 votes, while Luke Hodge (21 disposals) and Nat Fyfe (28 disposals) polled 2 and 1 votes respectively.
+Lake subsequently accepted a four-match suspension for deliberately elbowing opponent Michael Walters in the jaw during the third quarter, making him the first Norm Smith Medalist to have committed a reportable offence during a grand final.

+Typically prolific ball-winner Sam Mitchell had only 12 disposals for the game (compared to 33 and 34 disposals in Hawthorn's 2014 and 2015 premierships, respectively), but this was a plan Mitchell formulated to negate the effectiveness of Fremantle's 211 cm ruckman Aaron Sandilands – who had 44 hitouts as part of Fremantle's overall 55–27 hitout advantage, but without damaging effect.
+Mitchell's strategy was publicly revealed ten years later in his 2023 Australian Football Hall of Fame induction speech by teammate Luke Hodge.In the 2013 Grand Final, we knew Sandilands was going to get the hit-out advantage.
+So Mitch went into the leadership group, put his hand up and said: "I’m happy to be the selfless guinea pig and just sit in Sandilands’ hit zone and fight like hell to stop them from winning it."
+I think he had 13 or 14 touches, but it was what he stood for.
+It was probably the most impactful game that he’s had without getting a lot of the ball.

-Chaired by Brendan McCartney, the voters and their choices were as follows:
+— Luke Hodge, reflecting on Sam Mitchell's personal game planChaired by Brendan McCartney, the voters and their choices were as follows: